kkamalov/snake-den/README.md

 ```

 ## Client Setup
-Once running one person is running the server, you need to add some javascript
+Once one person is running the server, you need to add some javascript
 to modify the gameplay.
 Add a breakpoint which executes Javascript (Safari
 browser does this well) following the instructions below.